marcuswhybrow/ray-peat-rodeo/README.md

 nix develop -c modd
 ```

-- `./assets` contains a markdown file for each article or transcription.
+- `./assets` contains a markdown file for each known article or transcription.
-- `./assets/todo` contains a markdown file for assets without transcriptions.
 - `./github/workflows/gh-pages` auto deploys this repo to https://raypeat.rodeo
 - `./cmd/ray-peat-rodeo` is the code that builds the website from the markdown
 assets.